-Familial combined hyperlipidemia is a disorder of high cholesterol and high blood triglycerides that is inherited, which means it is passed down through families.
+Familial combined hyperlipidemia is a disorder that is passed down through families.
+It causes high cholesterol and high blood triglycerides.

 Multiple lipoprotein-type hyperlipidemia

-Familial combined hyperlipidemia is the most common genetic disorder of increased blood fats that causes early heart attacks.
-However, researchers have not yet identified the specific genes responsible.
+Familial combined hyperlipidemia is the most common genetic disorder that increases blood fats.
+It can cause early heart attacks.
+However, researchers have not yet found which specific genes cause it.

 , alcoholism, and make the condition worse.
 Risk factors include a family history of and early coronary artery disease.

-Persons with this condition develop high cholesterol or triglyceride levels during the teenage years.
-The levels remain high throughout life.
-They have an increased risk of early coronary artery disease and heart attacks.
-Those with familial combined hyperlipidemia have a higher rate of obesity and glucose intolerance.
+People with this condition develop high cholesterol or high triglyceride levels as teenagers.
+The levels remain high all during life.
+Those with familial combined hyperlipidemia have an increased risk of early coronary artery disease and heart attacks.
+They also have higher rates of obesity and are more likely to have glucose intolerance.

 Blood tests will be done to check your levels of cholesterol and triglycerides.
-Specific tests include:
+Tests will show:

 Genetic testing is available for one type of familial combined hyperlipidemia.